wilsonj806/react-array-method-visualizer/README.md

   - each card should display a separate array method properly
 - Cards should be resetable via a button in the form

+**Post v1.0.0 features**
+- User may add and remove cards with the corresponding array method
+- Allow for the addition of strings into the form

 ## Dependencies

 This app was built using Facebook's create-react-app npm package.